3 Days Holiday in Köln and Düsseldorf, Germany

 Information about the shops, galleries, hotels, etc., at Königsallee, can be found on their website:

 We explored the Hofgarten on foot and then headed back to the hotel.

 After breakfast, we headed to the Neanderthal Museum.

 About Neanderthal Museum:

 The Neanderthal Museum is located about 20 kilometres east of Düsseldorf city centre.
 It is where, about 160 years ago, the first recognized Neanderthal remains were found.
-It is easily accessible by car and public transport and worth visiting when you are in Düsseldorf.
+It is easily accessible by car and public transport and worth visiting in Düsseldorf.